donmccaughey/alloc_or_die/README.md

 `free_or_die()` were made for memory allocated with plain old `malloc()` or one of its relatives.

-There's no build system yet, but Alloc_or_die consists of single header and `.c` file, so it's easy to drop into a project.
+There's no build system yet, but alloc_or_die consists of single header and `.c` file, so it's easy to drop into a project.